ndrakos/blog/_posts/2022-05-24-Production_of_Ionizing_Photons_Part_II.md

 2. Make comparisons for different surveys.
 The most straightforward comparison is area depth.
 But I also need to think about what photometry/spectroscopy is included.
 This basically involves making an estimate of the error on $$\dot{n}_{\rm ion}$$ for each survey.

 3. Quantify how well different surveys will be able to quantify $$\dot {n}_{\rm ion}$$ for this "ground truth".
-Also consider variations in what the Roman Ultra Deep Field will look like.
+Also consider variations in what the Roman Ultra Deep Field could look like.

 4. Alter the underlying model.
 This could be done by changing the underlying model; e.g. assume escape fraction doesn't vary with redshift, or by altering the underlying luminosity function (though this would require remodelling the spectra of these galaxies).
 It could also be done by just changing the three important quantities plus number counts systematically by e.g. 10 percent, and seeing if the different surveys could distinguish between the different data sets.